-FOR THE INDUSTRIAL SECTOR: In addition to using the company as the basic and central unit, the SBE in the Industrial Sector takes into consideration other units that complement the information system.
-These units are the industrial local unit (or establishment) and the economic activity local unit.
+FOR THE INDUSTRIAL SECTOR: In addition to using the enterprise as the basic and central unit, the SBE in the Industrial Sector takes into consideration other units that complement the information system.
+These units are the industrial Legal Unit (or establishment) and the economic activity Legal Unit.

-- The local unit is any productive unit located in a topographically delimited place (workshop, mine, factory, warehouse, shop, office, etc.), from which economic activities are carried out to which, with exceptions, one or more persons of the same company dedicate their work. - The economic activity local unit is the part of a company that develops a certain activity in a specific geographical location.
+- The Legal Unit is any productive unit located in a topographically delimited place (workshop, mine, factory, warehouse, shop, office, etc.), from which economic activities are carried out to which, with exceptions, one or more persons of the same enterprise dedicate their work. - The economic activity Legal Unit is the part of a enterprise that develops a certain activity in a specific geographical location. - 2.2.
+REPORTING UNIT